Websites, books, supplies, equipment, tutorials, dyes, and more to get you started in natural dyeing.

 This is a metal salt that is used on fibers to assist in binding the natural dye to the surface of the fiber.
 It is a mordant.

-Used as an assistant, typically with alum to help bind the alum to the surface of the fibers for clearer, longer-lasting color.
+Used as an assistant, typically with alum, to help it bind the alum to the surface of the fibers for clearer, longer-lasting color.

 Iron can be used as a mordant or in combination with other mordanting materials (as an additive).